 Truex overcomes early problems to win Coca-Cola 600

+Martin Truex Jr. gave team owner Joe Gibbs another reason to celebrate at Charlotte Motor Speedway.

-Martin Truex Jr. overcame an early flat tire after hitting the wall, then survived a wild restart five laps from the end Sunday night to win the Coca-Cola 600 for the second time in four seasons.
+Truex overcame an early flat tire after hitting the wall, then broke to the front on a wild final restart and won the Coca-Cola 600 for the second time in four seasons Sunday night.

+It was the perfect cap to a landmark week for Gibbs and his race team.
+The three-time Super Bowl champion coach was voted into the NASCAR Hall of Fame on Wednesday, along with two of his race team's championship drivers in Bobby Labonte and Tony Stewart.
+But according to Gibbs, it was Truex, in his first season with JGR, who delivered the program's biggest moment.

+"What was Wednesday?"
+Gibbs responded when asked if the race victory was bigger than the Hall of Fame.

+"I thought, 'We're done.
+How we going to fix this thing?'"
+Truex said.
+"I didn't know how bad it was, (but) the guys worked hard, fixed it up."

-Truex complied, then steadied himself to go low during a four-wide fight for the lead on the final restart at Charlotte Motor Speedway.
+That steadied Truex the rest of the way, especially near the end when he drove low during a four-wide fight for the lead on the final restart at Charlotte Motor Speedway.
 He had an easier time in the 2016 race when he led 392 of 400 laps.

 Truex held off defending series champion and Team Penske driver Joey Logano — and again prevent owner Roger Penske from becoming the first to helm winners at the Indianapolis 500 and Coca-Cola 600 on motorsports biggest day.